hypervel/hypervel.org/docs/docs/queues.md

 ## Job Batching

-Laravel Hyperf's job batching feature allows you to easily execute a batch of jobs and then perform some action when the batch of jobs has completed executing.
+Hypervel's job batching feature allows you to easily execute a batch of jobs and then perform some action when the batch of jobs has completed executing.
 Before getting started, you should create a database migration to build a table which will contain meta information about your job batches, such as their completion percentage.
 This migration may be generated using the `queue:batches-table` Artisan command:

 ```shell:no-line-numbers
 php artisan queue:batches-table